-Make sure your designer cooperates with your developers during the design process.
+Make sure your designer cooperates with your developers during the designing process.
 It's way easier to change the project than to re-write the code.

-Build the PWA front-end, connect it to Magento 1, create a Magento 2 store, and connect the PWA front with it.
+Build the PWA front-end, connect it to M1, create a Magento 2 store, and connect the PWA front with it.
 So simple!